todukoya/EQCSummer2021/README.md

 # EQCSummer2021

-Work done during my summer internship at the Equity Center.
+A place to collate work done during my summer internship at the Equity Center.